 Instructions

 - Add pancetta to a cold soup pot or Dutch oven and set over medium-low heat.
 Cook, stirring occasionally until crisp 10-15 minutes.
 2. Remove pancetta with a slotted spoon and drain on paper towels .
 Leave 2 tablespoon rendered fat in the pan (if it’s a little less, that’s OK).
 3. Bring heat to medium.
 Add the leeks, carrots and celery and cook 5 -7 minutes, until slightly softened.
 4. Add garlic and cook for 1 minute, until fragrant.
 5. Add fresh thyme sprigs, chopped dill and dried oregano, and stir to combine.
 Add in the butter and melt.
 Add flour and stir well to incorporate.
 Cook 1 minute.
 6. Slowly add chicken stock, stirring to combine.
 Using a wooden spoon, scrape up any brown bits/fond from the bottom of the pot.
 Bring pot to a boil over high heat and add chicken thighs and salt.
 7. Cook the chicken over medium heat, covered until fully cooked (about 15-20 minutes).
 Chicken should register 180 degrees.
 8. Once the chicken is cooked through, remove it from the pot & carefully shred it with two forks.
 Add meat back to soup, and discard the bones and skin (if using).
 9. Remove thyme sprigs and discard.
 10. Add heavy cream to the pot and bring to a boil.
 Taste for salt and pepper, and season to taste.
 Once boiling, reduce heat to medium-low and bring to a bare simmer.
 At this point, of you see any excess fat forming on the edges of the broth, gently skim it off with a pale or spoon.
 Preparing the dumplings 1.
 While the chicken cooks, prepare the dumplings mixture.
 In a medium bowl, combine the flour, baking powder, chopped dill, and salt, and whisk to combine.
 2. Pour in the buttermilk and heavy cream, and fold the ingredients into each other with a silicone spatula until a dough forms.
 It may look a little dry at first, but it will come together.
 Avoid over mixing, or the dough can become tough and chewy.
 3. To drop the dough, use a small cookie scoop or 2 spoons to form roughly 1 tablespoon-sized dumplings, dropping the dumplings into the pot one by one, with a bit of space around them so they don’t stick together.
-4. Once all the dumplings have been added to the pot, cover with a lid & simmer for 8-10 minutes, or until the dumplings are puffy & cooked through.
+4. Once all the dumplings have been added to the pot, cover with a lid and simmer for 8-10 minutes, until the dumplings are puffed, matte on the top, and no longer wet in the center.
 5. Ladle the soup into bowls and top with crispy pancetta additional chopped dill (if desired).

 FAQs (Frequently Asked Questions)